Akv1lon/pyPhys/README.md

 physics with mathplotlib and vpython

+to not restart kernel in jupyter lab after every change:

+scene = canvas()

 to install matplot and vpython in ubuntu:

 sudo apt install python3-full (sudo apt install python3-venv)